D3 Demo #1: How to Interpret Dreams

 Note: Answer the question in the context of the dream.
 Perhaps as a rule, this guy would never cheat or enable it.
 It’s against his principles or morals.
-But cheating in this dream means something other than cheating and to interpret the dream we need to see his reaction in context.
+But cheating in this dream means something other than cheating in the relationship sense, and to interpret the dream we need to see his reaction in context.

 Resolutions: One to note.
 I explain below.

 In this dream, the narrative components are more heavily in play because the basic story is told through the idea of cheating, an action, and the resolution with the boyfriend.
 In the story, cheating is used in the relationship sense — he hooks up with a girl who is cheating on her boyfriend but he doesn’t know it at the time — and in his life the cheating happened in another sense.
 A resolution for that storyline is given when the boyfriend stops blaming him.